 There are a couple of options once you reach the saddle.
 Do nothing but sit and admire the views.
 Or continue on a trail that parallels the North Saskatchewan River until it peters out in about 20 minutes time.
 On the return to the saddle the Saskatchewan Glacier remains front and centre in your line of vision.

 I would personally classify the hike as an easy one as there is under 1,000 feet of elevation gain and switchbacks seem to make the ascent go fast.
 There is nothing technical about the hike and there are no dodgy areas with giant drop offs.

 If you’re not a regular hiker, I’d rate it as moderate.

 An optional climb to the ridgecrest

-If you elect to climb the ridgecrest (I only went partway because of poor weather) you will ascend a total of 1,800 feet – not bad for the reward of so many mountain peaks.
+If you elect to climb the ridgecrest (I only went partway because of poor weather), you will ascend a total of 1,800 feet – a good payback to see so many mountain peaks.

 Parker Ridge hike location

 Drive north from Saskatchewan River Crossing along the Icefields Parkway for 41 km.
 Alternatively drive south from the Banff – Jasper National Park’s boundary for 4.2 km.
 The trailhead is on the south side of the highway beside a large parking lot.
 It’s hard to miss.

 Parker Ridge Trail footnotes